 We currently have 17 hives on our farm, and these give us hundreds of pounds of honey each harvest.
 All of these hives mean lots and lots of bees, and when we remove their honey, they get pretty riled up.
 In order to safely access the hives, we use smokers to subdue the bees.
 Smoking the bees doesn’t harm them; it calms them down enough to make it less hazardous for us to open the hives.

 After smoking the hives, we begin to pull out the frames one by one.
-The frames are the internal structure within the hives that the bees build their comb onto.
-To be harvestable, the frame must be 80% capped.
-“Capping” is when the bees cover the cells in the comb when they’re done filling it with honey.
-In order to harvest the honey, you must pull out the frames and puncture the capped cells to allow the goo to drain out.
+The frames are the internal structure within the colonies where the bees build their comb.
+The frame must be 80% capped.
+“Capping” is when the bees cover the comb cells once they are full of honey.
+To harvest the honey, you must pull out the frames and puncture the capped cells to allow the goo to drain out.
 We then use an extractor that spins the frames and pulls the honey out into a large barrel for further processing.